 The Latest CCSSL News

-The CCSSL 75's travel team sponsored by Back Office Associates convened in Lakeland, Florida on Feb.
-5th to start play in the 2015 Tournament of Champions Tournament on the 6th.
+The CCSSL 75's travel team sponsored by Back Office Associates competed in Lakeland, Florida in the 2015 Tournament of Champions Tournament on the 6th.
+Despite a string of health issues and injuries, the team captured 3rd place.
 The roster consists of: Chris Sweeney, Jack Ferrie, Jim Parmelee, Vince VanNorman, Joe Graziosi, Jack Deschamps, Mike Sullivan, Bob Blakeslee, Hank Baldasarri, Tony Bonina, Tom Daronco, Jim VanBaalen, Nate Koppel and Stu Winston.
 Bernie Powers is the manager.
 All teams in this tournament won qualifying tournaments sometime during 2014 to be eligible.
 Jim Parmelee was selected to be the team's representative in the All-Star game to be held on the evening of the 5th.
 One player per team was allowed.
-The games for the 75 age group will conclude on Feb.
-9.

-To the Cape Cod Senior Softball League players, the Board of Directors and I wish you all a Happy and Healthy Holiday Season (emphasis on healthy).
-We hope to see all of you and again in the early spring if not before.
+We hope to see all of you again in the early spring if not before.

 Many thing have been happening since we last met at the Annual meeting.
 There are some new faces on the Board and some new assignments.
 Much of these will be available for review on-line shortly.
 The advanced registration has helped us in more ways than one; we ran a deficit last season primarily due to the re-outfitting of all teams and the purchase of pitching screens.
 So, having some money come in as advanced registrations allowed us to keep current with expenses.
 As of this writing we are very close to having enough players to field 6 teams per division for next season and tryouts haven’t happened yet.
 There are still many former players who have not registered for next season and I encourage you to at least send in a registration form so we can count you back in.
 Registrations forms are available on-line or by mail by contacting any Board member or the Commissioner.